 The Sarbanes-Oxley Act of 2002 introduced complex and costly regulations that make it more difficult for American companies to compete globally.
-Passed after the Enron scandal, it burdens all publicly traded companies with added accounting tasks.
+Passed after the Enron scandal, it burdens all publicly traded companies with additional accounting tasks.

 One of the side effects of Sarbanes-Oxley has been to drive companies to list on the Alternative Investment Market (AIM) of the London stock exchange where they are not subject to these regulations.
 Another has been the reduction of initial public offerings on U.S. exchanges.
 Sarbanes-Oxley was supposed to ensure we would never be surprised again by a large company suddenly becoming insolvent.
 But as we all know, Lehman Brothers, Merrill Lynch, Fannie Mae, Freddie Mac, Washington Mutual, Wachovia and AIG proved otherwise.

 Conservative estimates put the compliance burden of Sarbanes-Oxley around $33 billion annually.
 To put that in perspective, investors lost just under $11 billion from the height to the bottom of the Enron scandal.
 Sarbanes-Oxley costs your investment portfolio three Enrons annually.
 And it still did not protect you from the financial meltdown of 2008.

 I believe regulations in the health-care and energy sectors are equally useless at protecting workers and consumers.
 Most of the so-called safety violations in the mines are paperwork violations rather than actual safety violations.
 Now that there are more third parties who must sign off on the implementation of deep-water emergency cutoff values, does anyone think the additional paperwork makes the environment safer?